Gkata7/Battleyard/readME.md

-This is a battlefield game made from HTML,CSS and JavaScript
+This is an a arcade battlefield game made from HTML,CSS and JavaScript